maylay/postActiv/CONFIGURE.md

 * quote_identifiers(boolean, default false): Set this to true if you're using postgresql.

-* type: either 'mysql' or 'postgresql' (used for some bits of database-type-specific SQL in the code).
-Defaults to mysql.
+* type (enum["mysql", "postgresql"], default 'mysql'): Used for certain database-specific optimization code.
+Assumes mysql if not set.
+MySQL also covers MySQLi and MariaDB.

-* mirror: you can set this to an array of DSNs, like the above 'database' value.
+* mirror (array, default null): you can set this to an array of DSNs, in the format of the above 'database' value.
 If it's set, certain read-only actions will use a random value out of this array for the database, rather than the one in 'database' (actually, 'database' is overwritten).
 You can offload a busy DB server by setting up MySQL replication and adding the slaves to this array.
 Note that if you want some requests to go to the 'database' (master) server, you'll need to include it in this array, too.

-* utf8: whether to talk to the database in UTF-8 mode.
+* utf8 (boolean, true): whether to talk to the database in UTF-8 mode.
 This is the default with new installations, but older sites may want to turn it off until they get their databases fixed up.
 See "UTF-8 database" above for details.

-* schemacheck: when to let plugins check the database schema to add tables or update them.
-Values can be 'runtime' (default) or 'script'. 'runtime' can be costly (plugins check the schema on every hit, adding potentially several db queries, some quite long), but not everyone knows how to run a script.
+* schemacheck (enum["runtime", "script"], default "runtime"): when to let plugins check the database schema to add tables or update them. 'runtime' can be costly (plugins check the schema on every hit, adding potentially several db queries, some quite long), but not everyone knows how to run a script or has the access in their hosting environment to do so.
 If you can, set this to 'script' and run scripts/checkschema.php whenever you install or upgrade a plugin.

 syslog
 -------------------------------------------------------------------------------

-By default, StatusNet sites log error messages to the syslog facility.
+By default, postActiv sites log error messages to the syslog facility.
 (You can override this using the 'logfile' parameter described above).

-* appname: The name that StatusNet uses to log messages.
-By default it's "statusnet", but if you have more than one installation on the server, you may want to change the name for each instance so you can track log messages more easily.
+* appname (string, default 'postActiv'): The name that postActiv uses to log messages.
+By default it's "postActiv", but if you have more than one installation on the server, you may want to change the name for each instance so you can track log messages more easily.

-* priority: level to log at.
-Currently ignored.

-* facility: what syslog facility to used.
-Defaults to LOG_USER, only reset if you know what syslog is and have a good reason to change it.
+* facility (string, default 'LOG_USER'): what syslog facility to use.
+Only set this if you know what syslog is and have a good reason to change it.

 queue